We have information you must know before you buy the Tacoma.

 The modern-looking steering wheel features a rectangular hub, dark-colored spokes at 3 and 9 o'clock, and brushed-metal-look spokes at 5 and 7.
 Where the bright spokes meet the hub they open up into square, black control pads for audio and other functions.

-Behind the wheel is a functional three-pod instrument configuration.
-Like so many other brands, Toyota dabbled a few years ago with fashionably orange lighting, but the current theme uses red pointers against broad blue bands.
-It sure looks more high-tech; whether it's actually more readable is another matter.
+Behind the wheel is a functional three-pod instrument configuration, with red pointers set against broad blue bands.
+It sure looks high-tech; whether it's actually more readable than other color schemes is another matter.

 We found the TRD package's upgraded seats and interior nice, if costly.
 The sport bucket seats with driver lumbar support were made of a sturdy gray fabric and had excellent bolstering.
 An overhead console includes a compass and temperature gauge.